Finance calculators

 What Is Gratuity?

-The formula depends on the type of employee:
+The formula for calculating gratuity depends on the type of employee you are:

-• Private employees not covered under the Act: Gratuity = (Last Drawn Salary × 15 × Years of Service) ÷ 30.
-The divisor is 30 (calendar days in a month) instead of 26.
+• Private employees not covered under the Act: Gratuity = (Last Drawn Salary × 15 × Years of Service) ÷ 30

 Gratuity Tax Rules

-What is the minimum service period to get gratuity in India?
+What is the minimum service required to get gratuity in India?

-You need at least 5 continuous years of service with the same employer to be eligible for gratuity under the Payment of Gratuity Act, 1972.
-The only exceptions are if the employee dies or becomes disabled, in which case the 5-year rule does not apply.
+You need at least 5 completed years of continuous service with the same employer to get gratuity under the Payment of Gratuity Act.
+The only exceptions are death or disability, where gratuity is paid even with less than 5 years of service.

 Does gratuity include HRA, bonuses, or other allowances?